Tayyaba-Munis/ticket-connect-uiux/README.md

 - Optimize seat selection & checkout flow

 ## 🖼️ Screens
-Below are some screenshots of the application screens.
+Some screenshots of the application screens are shown.
 For a detailed view and full walkthrough, please click the link below.

 ## 🔗 Live Prototype